codecademy-engineering/intermediate-go-training-2023/4_Methods_and_Factories/examples.md

 }

 func NewSomeStruct(a string, b boolean) *SomeStruct {
+	// OPTIONALLY, call some other code,
+	// include more complicated setup, etc.

-	// most common to return a ptr to the instance return &SomeStruct{
+	// return a ptr to the instance (most common) return &SomeStruct{
 		FieldA: a,
 		FieldB: b,